BilalNaseem1/ETL-to-Dagster/README.md

 ```

 ### Scheduling
+- Dagster has `Declaritive Scheduling` i.e. specify what tasks need to be done rather than how to do them.
 - The asset should be `x` minutes or less lagged from reality.
 - Dagster will run automatically every x minutes.